edwardcdev/creative-tim/README.md

 # Dashboard for Creative Tim
-It is an admin dashboard template designed to be beautiful and simple.
+It is an admin dashboard template designed to be provide reusable beautiful and simple UI elements.

 ## Specification